Adding an Auxiliary Input

 FOR A KIT TO BUILD YOUR OWN HARNESS:

-The AUX-2 and AUX-3 harnesses are labor intensive, so for those of you who have the experience to build your own, I can offer a complete kit of parts to build either harness for $25 plus $5 for Priority Mail shipping.
-The kit will consist of the following:
+The AUX-2 and AUX-3 harnesses are labor intensive, so for those of you who have the experience to build your own, I can offer a complete kit of parts to build either harness.
+I don't promote the kits because you need three things to build them:

 Terminals to fit the connectors